 How did Dennys get started investing in real estate?

-Dennys started out by saving $10,000 when he was 20 years old and finding a triplex to buy.
+Dennys started out by saving $10,000 when he was 20 years old and finding a triplex to buy after he saw a loft conversions Plymouth in a magazine.
 He was not able to qualify for the property on his own, but found a seller willing to finance the property.
 Dennys lived in one unit, while he rented out the other units.
 He was house hacking before the term was invented.
 Dennys had a great experience with that rental, but it was many years before he would invest again.